The Hidden Hand (1942 film)

 The Hidden Hand is a 1942 comedy horror film directed by Benjamin Stoloff, starring Craig Stevens, Elisabeth Fraser and Julie Bishop.

+The film depicts a series of murders performed by a former patient of an insane asylum.

-Plot summary
+Plot

-John Channing (Milton Parsons) is an insane-asylum escapee.
-In her efforts to protect her brother from the authorities, John's sister Lorinda (Cecil Cunningham) opens the door for a series of grisly murders.
-Peter Thorne (Craig Stevens) and Mary Winfield (Elizabeth Fraser) try to stop John before he kills again.
+John Channing is an escapee from an insane asylum.
+In her efforts to protect her brother from the authorities, John's sister Lorinda opens the door for a series of grisly murders.
+Peter Thorne and Mary Winfield try to stop John before he kills again.